bsc-quantic/pypickup/README.md

 pypickup add numpy==1.8                 # Downloads the package 'numpy' (version 1.8, all patches) to the local repository for the first time pypickup add -a --dry-run numpy         # Performs a test for command 'add', with the package 'numpy'.
 Prints the packages in the remote (PyPI), the ones that will be filtered out, and the actual ones that will be downloaded

-pypickup update numpy==1.9              # Downloads numpy version 1.9 (all patches) to the current local repository pypickup list numpy                     # Lists all the currently downloaded packages for the package 'numpy' pypickup rm numpy==1.8                  # Removes only numpy version 1.8 (and patches) pypickup rm numpy==1                    # Removes only numpy version 1 (and minors)
+pypickup add numpy==1.9                 # Downloads numpy version 1.9 (all patches) to the current local repository pypickup list numpy                     # Lists all the currently downloaded packages for the package 'numpy' pypickup rm numpy==1.8                  # Removes only numpy version 1.8 (and patches) pypickup rm numpy==1                    # Removes only numpy version 1 (and minors)